HexTeke/Puyo-Puyo/README.md

-# Puyo-Puyo
-Java remake of Puyo Puyo / Dr. Robotnik's Mean Bean Machine (Sega Genesis)
+Java remake of Puyo Puyo / Dr. Robotnik's Mean Bean Machine for the Sega Genesis

 # Controls
 - Arrow keys to navigate